Ferlix/BeerExpert/README.rst

 --------------------------

 The cleanest way to show messages from a native library in Android is by simply redirecting its output (see `Redirecting stdout`_).
-However, this method has not always work for me (sorry, I don't know the cause).
-That's why I forced CLIPS to show all its messages using Logcat (see `Logcat from native code`_).
+The CLIPS' module is forced to show all its messages using Logcat (see `Logcat from native code`_).

 Redirecting stdout